jafingerhut/jafingerhut.github.com/clojure/setup.md

-Using a `deps.edn` file (either a user-account-wide one in `$HOME/.clojure/deps.edn`, or a project-specific one), you can create an alias that adds this command line option when it starts the JVM, but only when you provide the alias as a command line option when you run the `clj` or `clojure` commands.
+Using a `deps.edn` file (either a user-account-wide one in `$HOME/.clojure/deps.edn`, or a project-specific one), you can create an alias that enables you to add this command line option when the `clj` or `clojure` command starts the JVM.

 ```clojure
 # Example deps.edn file contents